 The Kyushu Shinkansen (九州新幹線, Kyūshū Shinkansen) is a shinkansen line that connects Fukuoka (Hakata Station) in the north with Kagoshima (Kagoshima-Chuo Station) in the south of Kyushu.
 The southern half was opened in 2004 and the northern half in 2011.
 A branch line to Nagasaki is currently being built and scheduled to open partially in autumn 2022.

 Most trains along the Kyushu Shinkansen provide through service with the Sanyo Shinkansen to/from Osaka or provide a quick and easy transfer to/from a Nozomi train at Hakata Station.
 Trains along the Kyushu Shinkansen are operated by the Kyushu Railway Company, commonly known as JR Kyushu.

 Three train categories operate on the Kyushu Shinkansen:

 The Mizuho is the fastest train category, stopping only at Hakata, Kumamoto and Kagoshima-Chuo.
 It provides through service to the Sanyo Shinkansen to/from Osaka.
-However, currently there are only around half a dozen round trips per day, mainly in the mornings and evenings.
+However, currently there are only around eight round trips per day, mainly in the mornings and evenings.
 The Mizuho is one of only very few JR trains that cannot be used with the Japan Rail Pass.
 However, it is covered by the Kyushu Rail Pass.

 The Sakura is the second fastest train category along the Kyushu Shinkansen, serving a few more stations than the Mizuho.
 There are usually two departures per hour, with some providing through service to the Sanyo Shinkansen to/from Osaka.